 The Complexity of GUI Security

 Another challenge presented by GUIs was the sheer complexity of securing them.
-GUIs added a whole new layer to operating systems, which meant a whole new layer of potential vulnerabilities.
-Securing these systems required a new approach to security, one that took into account not just the underlying code, but also the user interface.
+GUIs added a whole new layer to operating systems, which meant a new layer of potential vulnerabilities.
+Securing these systems required a new approach to security that considered not just the underlying code but also the user interface.

 Technical Tidbits